jansucan/diff-dd/README.md

 When the user decides to create the differential image, he or she runs:

-> diff-dd backup /dev/sda1 full.img diff.img
+> diff-dd backup -i /dev/sda1 -b full.img -o diff.img

 If a data accident happens, the partition can be restored by running:

 > dd bs=4M if=full.img of=/dev/sda1

-> diff-dd restore diff.img /dev/sda1
+> diff-dd restore -d diff.img -o /dev/sda1

 The first command restores the old full image.
 The second one applies the differences.